Raw-JSON/StripData/README.md

 ### 100% Client-Side Data Utility.
 No Servers.
 Zero Latency.

-StripData is a high-performance web utility engineered for architectural minimalism.
+> 0FluffData is a high-performance web utility engineered for architectural minimalism.
 It processes and formats raw data *instantly* in your browser while maintaining maximum speed and privacy.

 **[🔗 Open the Web App](https://raw-json.github.io/StripData/)**